ayalbark/mdef/docs/deliverables/design-studio-1.md

 - Google My Maps (for visualization)

 - ChatGPT (for co-developing Attention Logger, uploading the map, and   analyzing data)
-  - Link to conversation for transparency and process documentation: https://chatgpt.com/share/68f4debd-4e98-8009-9876-495a71378d84
+  - Link to the conversation is in the "Links and Resources" section at the bottom of the page.

 **3. Data Collection Process**